9 Parachute Squadron RE: Battle of Armentières

+Second Battle of Ypres

-Second World War
+Second World War, 1939–1945

-The outbreak of the Second World War in 1939 saw 9th Field Company RE in France once again, still as part of the 4th Division.
+The outbreak of the Second World War in 1939 saw 9 Field Company RE in France once again, still as part of the 4th Division.
 It took part in the evacuation of the British Expeditionary Force from Dunkirk.
+9 Field Company RE left the division on 16 February 1940.

 In May 1942, it was reorganised as 9 Field Company RE (Airborne).
-9 Field Company RE (Airborne) became the engineer support for the newly formed 1st Air Landing Brigade, with about one third of the company being trained in the use of parachutes while the rest were trained as glider-borne troops.
+9 Field Company RE (Airborne) became the engineer support for the newly formed 1st Airlanding Brigade of the 1st Airborne Division, with about one third of the company being trained in the use of parachutes while the rest were trained as glider-borne troops.

+Operation Freshman, 1942

 The unit's first airborne operation was in Norway in 1942 when they were sent as Operation Freshman to destroy a heavy water plant.
 However, both gliders crash landed, and the few survivors were executed by the Gestapo.

-In 1943 9 Field Company RE (Airborne) also took part in further airborne operations in North Africa, Sicily and Italy.
+9 Field Company RE (Airborne) also took part in further airborne operations in North Africa.

+Operations Ladroke and Husky, 1943

+9 Field Company RE (Airborne) took part in the glider landing operation (Operation Ladbroke) to facilitate the Allied Invasion of Sicily on Operation Husky.
+As part of the 1st Airlanding Brigade, 9 Field Company RE (Airborne) were some of the first troops to arrive after departing from Malta at 6pm on 9 July.
+Due to high winds, misjudgement from pilots and friendly fire from allied ships, the majority of the gliders landed in the sea.
+One successful glider containing sappers of 9 Field Company under command of Maj Basil Saunders Beazley (who had previously rowed for England in the 1938 British Empire Games) landed in a tomato plantation near Ponte Grande.
+They fought through to the bridge under enemy fire.
+The bridge was captured at 5am, the demolition charges drawn, and the area held, in spite of counterattacks by the Italians.
+The embattled sappers held out until the arrival of 5th Division on 10 July.
+Of the total strength of 8 officers and 65 men, only 19 survived.
+Maj Basil Saunders Beazley was killed in action on the afternoon of 10 July.
+The survivors returned to North Africa to be reconstituted.